Equity and Inclusion

 - The Equity and Excellent Teaching Document will determine a set of equity and excellence principles in the classroom – and will inform some of the conversations for the ELG and Classroom Observations

-- Four of the CEI members will attend a 3-day conference this summer led by Zaretta Hammond; we hope that she will also come to Maret later in the year for a 1½ days of training of the D2, CEI and others.
+- This summer, CEI members Jua Fluellen, Maria Lopez, Courtney Cothran-Fenner, and Jaime Estrada will attend the 3-day conference, the Equity Design Lab, featuring Zaretta Hammond; we hope that she will also come to Maret later in the year for a 1½ days of training of the D2, CEI, and others.

-- Classroom Observation Team - CEI team members work on a process that promotes classroom observation – peer to peer and other forms.
+- The Classroom Observation Team worked on a process that promotes classroom observation, including peer to peer and other forms.

 - Have some Powerful Speakers (and a Community Read) that furthers all of our work on Diversity – bring in periodically the Glossary of Diversity Terms with the Deepening Protocols

 - Data Collection: Statistics teacher Eric Heilman will work with Department Chairs to define areas of research related to equity and inclusion and share findings back to the CEI and Department Chairs to help identify and refine equity and inclusion goals.

 Note: One other change is that there will no longer be a sub-committee of the MPA called the MPAD; rather there will be a member of the Maret Parent Association Executive Committee who will be MPA Equity and Inclusion Liaison who will work with Susan Epps on parent programs and initiatives.